Virginia lawmakers pass bill ending Lee-Jackson holiday

 RICHMOND, Va.
-(AP) — Virginia lawmakers passed a bill Monday that scraps the state’s Lee-Jackson holiday celebrating two Confederate generals and replaces it with one on Election Day.
+(AP) — Amid an ongoing debate about how Virginia should acknowledge its Confederate history, state lawmakers passed a bill Monday that scraps a 116-year-old state holiday honoring rebel generals Robert E. Lee and Stonewall Jackson.

 The House approved legislation that had already cleared the Senate, advancing the measure to Gov. Ralph Northam, who supports it.

-Lee-Jackson Day, established over 100 years ago, is observed annually on the Friday preceding the third Monday in January.
-It honors Confederate generals Robert E. Lee and Thomas “Stonewall” Jackson, both native Virginians.

-Critics of the Lee-Jackson holiday view it as a celebration of the state’s slave-holding history that’s offensive to African Americans.
-Many cities and counties have opted not to observe it.
+The bill designates Election Day as a state holiday instead.

 “Voting is our most fundamental right as Americans — and it is past time we stopped celebrating men who worked actively to uphold the system of slavery,” Northam said in a statement.
 “We are one step closer to a more representative and inclusive Virginia.”